davidhollenberger/davidhollenberger.github.io/_posts/2015-11-18-git-cheatsheet.md

 ## Git Pull Alias

 A nice shortcut to pull and rebase.
-Run this before issuing any commits to avoid merge conflicts.
+Run this before pushing your changes to avoid merge conflicts.

 ```
 alias gitpull="git pull --rebase"